-Winter is tough on human skin, so you may find take more care in extreme weather like snow.
+Winter is tough on human skin so you may take more care in extreme weather like snow.
 It is no different for your dog either, particularly with their paws.
-Although their paws are equipped with thick pads and fur, this isn’t always sufficient for keeping them protected during winter snow.
-So it is up to you to make sure their paws are in the best shape possible.
+Although their paws are equipped with thick pads and fur, this isn’t always sufficient to protect them during winter snow.
+So it is up to you to ensure their paws are in the best shape possible.

 The chill factor alone and changing heat extremes from going in and outdoors can cause the skin on your dog’s pads to become irritated, leaving them dry, itchy and even cracked at times.

-3) Towel-Dry – Take a clean dry towel with you on a walk, so you can wipe dry irritated paws as you go
+Take a clean, dry towel with you on a walk to wipe dry, irritated paws as you go.

-4) Keep the Paws Clean – After each dog walk, wash and towel dry your dog’s paws, paying particular attention remove any ice, snow or grit from between their toes.
+After each dog walk, wash and towel dry your dog’s paws, and remove any ice, snow or grit from between their toes.

-If you notice some damage to your dogs paws this winter, don’t take them for a walk before you’ve consulted your vet – you could make any damage worse.
+If you notice damage to your dogs’ paws this winter, don’t take them for a walk before you’ve consulted your vet – you could make any damage worse.